Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Marginal and multivariate modelling of extremes: Background

 \subsubsection{Exponential margins in the multivariate generalized Pareto model}

 As an alternative to the Pareto scaling depicted in the previous paragraph, recent advances in statistical modelling of multivariate extremes \citep{rootzen2006multivariate,ROOTZEN2018117,rootzen2018multivariate,kiriliouk2019peaks} have revealed convenient limiting structures on the exponential scale, in the MGP distribution introduced at the beginning of this section.
-Observe first that if $p(Z_j)$ follows a unit Pareto distribution then $\log(p(Z_j))$ follows a unit exponential distribution.
-Also by construction, the logarithm function turns multiplicative structures into additives structures.
-More precisely, for $\bm{z}\in\mb{R}^{d+1}$, let
+Observe first that if $p(Z_j)$ follows a unit Pareto distribution then $\log(p(Z_j))$ follows a unit exponential distribution. { Then, to work with exponential scale margins, we need to apply the marginal transformation $\log \circ\, p$.} More precisely, for $\bm{z}\in\mb{R}^{d+1}$, let

 denote a componentwise transformation mapping a random vector with margins $F_j$ to a vector with exponential margins, and define accordingly a marginally transformed vector